Ph-IRES/workshop_data-analysis/statistics/model_fitting/fixed_models_binom/README.md

 ![](Rplot06.png)

 Fig 7.
 Visualization of `model`.
 Note that the "Estimates"  output by `summary(model)` can be derived from this plot.
-The site 'Estimates' in `summary(model)` are the y values for each site fit line where x = Mean Tot L. (Intercept 'Estimate' is mean of groups intersects y=0)")
+The site 'Estimates' in `summary(model)` are the y values for each site fit line where x = Mean Tot L. The intercept 'Estimate' is the mean of groups at x=0.
+Note that the y axis is on the logit scale, not probability of being male.

 ---

-## Estimated Marginal Means and Contrasts
+## Estimated Marginal Means and _a priori_ Contrasts

 It is nice to have a p-value, and know that Dumaguete has a lower probability of males being observed, but this still leaves something to be desired.
 We can dig deeper with the `emmeans` and `contrast` commands.